blinderchief/GenAI-Multi-Agent-Chatbot/README.md

 ### 6. Use the Chatbot

 1. Open http://localhost:8501 in your browser
-2. Start chatting with Aria about Generative AI topics!
+2. Start chatting with Suyash about Generative AI topics!

 **Note:** `uv` is much faster than `pip` for package installation.
 If you don't have it, install with: `pip install uv`